learn-co-curriculum/ruby-symbols/README.md

 # Ruby Symbols
+## Overview
+We'll discuss a new data type, the symbol, and why they're useful as hash keys.

 ## Objectives

-1. Understand what a symbol is in Ruby.
-2. Learn the usefulness of symbols as hash keys.
+1. Describe the syntax of symbols.
+2. Explain how symbols are immutable objects.
+3. Explain why symbols are useful as hash keys because of their immutability.

-## What is a symbol?
+## What is a Symbol?

 Let's look at the example below: